Heather Watson: 2017: Wimbledon 3rd round

-2018: Loss of form, major doubles quarterfinal at Wimbledon, back to singles top 100
+2018: Loss of form, doubles quarterfinal at Wimbledon

-Watson lost in the first round of the Australian Open to Yulia Putintseva.
-She then lost in the first round of qualifying for the St. Petersburg Trophy to No. 142, Roberta Vinci.
-Her poor form continued with three further consecutive first-round losses, at the Mexican Open, Indian Wells and Miami Open, respectively.

-At Charleston, Watson lost in the first round to No. 118, Taylor Townsend.

-In the April Fed Cup promotional play-off tie, she lost both her singles matches and the doubles match (with Johanna Konta), resulting in a 2–3 loss to Japan.
-These were her eighth and ninth consecutive singles match losses in 2018.

-In late April, Watson lost her tenth consecutive singles match of 2018, losing in the first round of the Prague Open to world No. 86, Anna Karolína Schmiedlová.

-In late May, she defeated Kateryna Bondarenko in the first round of the Nuremberg Cup.
-It was the first match Watson had managed to win since mid-January, bringing an end to a ten-match losing streak.
-She lost in straight sets to the world No. 203, Fanny Stollár, the following day.
+A first round defeat at the Prague Open in April to Anna Karolína Schmiedlová was Watson's eighth consecutive loss on the WTA Tour.
+She finally snapped her losing streak when she defeated Kateryna Bondarenko in the first round of the Nuremberg Cup at the end of May to record her first win in four months.

-As the top seed, Watson lost in the first round of the Surbiton Trophy to world No. 184, Gabriella Taylor; it was her eighth first-round loss in 2018 (in 12 tournaments).
+As the top seed, Watson lost in the first round of the Surbiton Trophy to world No. 184, Gabriella Taylor. and went on to fail to win a match during the grass-court season.

-Watson lost in three consecutive first-round matches during the grass-court season, at Birmingham, Eastbourne and Wimbledon.

-Watson was docked a point for swearing as she and Tatjana Maria lost to Katerina Siniaková and Barbora Krejciková in the women's doubles quaterfinals in Wimbledon.
+Watson was docked a point for swearing as she and Tatjana Maria lost to Katerina Siniaková and Barbora Krejčíková in the doubles quarterfinals in Wimbledon.

-Heading into the US Open Series short of wins, Watson played at San Jose, where she beat Claire Liu before succumbing to Venus Williams.
+At San Jose she beat Claire Liu before succumbing to Venus Williams.
 Watson showed signs of form when she reached the final of an ITF event in Canada, before losing to Misaki Doi.
 She carried this form into the US Open qualifying where she won three successive matches to reach the main draw.
-These were her first wins at the US Open since winning the girls' singles title at Flushing Meadows in 2009.
-However, Watson was unable to get her first ever senior main-draw win in New York as she lost in three sets to Ekaterina Makarova.
-Despite this, Watson reached her third semifinal of 2018 in Quebec, but she could not make the final as she lost a tight match against Pauline Parmentier.
-In spite of this loss, her upturn in results restored her place in the world's top 100.
+However, Watson was unable to get her first main-draw win in New York as she lost in three sets to Ekaterina Makarova.
+Watson reached the semifinals in Quebec, but lost in a deciding set tiebreak against Pauline Parmentier.

-2019-2020: Fourth WTA final, fourth WTA title in singles

-In the second round of Wimbledon Championships, Watson lost to Anett Kontaveit, in straight sets.
+2019: Tianjin Open final

 In October 2019, she reached the final of the Tianjin Open, which she lost to Rebecca Peterson.